ckerr/blog-hugo/content/post/transmission-web-client-tests-pt-1.md

     No test files found
     npm ERR!
 Test failed.
 See above for more details.

+There aren't any tests yet,
+but even a no-tests-found error is progress: it means npm and Mocha are working.
 Great!
 Now let's write some JavaScript.

 ## Setting up our tests' scaffolding

+Our first test will be a "Hello, World!" test that checks the test environment.
+The goal is early detection of scaffolding problems *before* we reach the domain tests.
-Our first test will set up the test scaffolding, then run a simple "Hello, World!" test that always passes.
-The goal here is to ensure that the environment is getting set up properly -- for example, since Transmission uses jQuery, we'll error out if `global.$` isn't set.
+For example, since Transmission uses jQuery, we'll error out if `global.$` isn't set.
 Let's take a look:

     var chai = require('chai');